Anxiety

 The number of women who develop anxiety disorders are higher compared to men.
 Additionally, when a person has an anxiety disorder, they are more likely to visit a doctor and are six times more probable to be hospitalized for disorders of psychiatric nature compared to those who don’t have an anxiety disorder.

-Adolescent Anxiety
+Adolescent Society

 Types of Anxiety Disorders